 Hereby, fast processes of transformation as a result of establishing new roads will be juxtaposed to slow narrations and memories of individuals as well as historic artefacts and fresh artistic works developed within the project.
 This research therefore opens a space to individual and artistic voices in response to current and future determining emerging global-economic projects and plans.
 The artists and scientists (social- and cultural anthropologists, musicologists and archaeologists) of the core project team document and collect fragments of expressions developed by formulating specific questions on themes such as mobility, nomadism, memory, cultural and knowledge transfers along the roads to create an artistic project cartography for the joint exhibitions and publication.

-Exhibitions planned at the Museum am Rothenbaum in Hamburg and Weltmuseum Wien (2020/2021)
+Exhibitions planned at the Museum am Rothenbaum in Hamburg (03.09.2020-04.04.2021) and Weltmuseum Wien (2021/2022)

 Funded by the Austrian Science Fund (FWF) / Programme for Arts-based Research (PEEK–AR 394-G24)